 Next, sketch out the user journey.
 A simple diagram should show how someone lands on your app, completes the main task, and exits successfully.
 Look for any gaps or confusing paths.

-Once you have that mapped, open Bubble and translate your sketch into data types using our built-in database designer.
-Define the main objects your app needs (User, Order, Ticket, etc.) and connect them based on your user flow.
+Once you have that mapped, use Bubble’s visual database tools to define the core data types your app needs (User, Order, Ticket, etc.) and connect them based on your user flow with our built-in database designer.

 Step 4: Design an intuitive UX/UI